corytu/coursera-r-mentoring/README.md

 # Coursera R Mentoring
-_Mentoring records and my helping articles on Coursera_
+_Mentoring records and my helping articles on Coursera (Last update: May 30, 2017)_